- This event has passed.

 2022 SAFSF Policy Convening: Commit to Action

-Funding Base-Building, Narrative Shift, and Policy Strategy for the Farm Bill—2023 and Beyond
+Funding Base-Building, Narrative Shift, and Policymaker Education and Advocacy for the Farm Bill—2023 and Beyond

-The 2022 SAFSF Policy Convening: Commit to Action will bring funders together in Washington DC to build shared understanding and mobilize a commitment to action to drive equitable federal agriculture and food policy change in the farm bill.
-Together we will explore three high-impact fundable strategies: geographic power and base building; narrative shift; and policy strategy.
-In addition, we will work together to conduct Congressional and USDA meetings for those who are interested.
+The 2022 SAFSF Policy Convening: Commit to Action will bring funders together to build shared understanding and mobilize a commitment to action to drive equitable federal agriculture and food policy change in the farm bill.
+Together we will explore three high-impact fundable strategies: geographic power and base building; narrative shift; and policymaker education and advocacy.
+In addition, March 7-9 we will work together to conduct virtual Congressional and USDA meetings for those who are interested (more details coming soon!).

 This convening will challenge participants to coordinate their 2022-2023 funding to leverage policy change that drives us towards resilient, sustainable, and equitable food systems—while at the same time, providing the opportunity to build strategic partnerships so that no one organization is going it alone.